 - Free of processed sugar and should contain little to no stevia extract or monk fruit extract.
 Some people don’t react well to extracts so whenever possible, buy protein powders that use the whole stevia leaf or monk fruit powder.
 If that’s not possible, then make sure that the extracts are closer to the bottom of the ingredient list (so you’re getting smaller amounts of them).

-Now that we’re got those basic requirements out of the way, let’s have a look at some of the best protein powders to include in a hormone-balancing diet.
+Now that we’ have these basic requirements out of the way, let’s have a look at some protein powders that you can incorporate into a hormone-balancing diet.

 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.